jonfernq/Learning/Algorithms/SelectionSort2/README.md

 This is an arithmetic series with n-1 terms, where the common difference between consecutive terms is -1 (since we are subtracting 1 from n in each term), and the first term is O(n-1).

-The sum of an arithmetic series is calculated:
+The sum of an arithmetic series is:

 Sum = (n/2) * (2a + (n-1)d)